Rights against democracy - recalling International Human Rights Day

 Democracy, however, is never ‘finally’ achieved.
 It must constantly be renewed.
 When politics degenerates into mere fights for rights, the gift of human rights risks hollowing out any arena in which citizens might strengthen a publicly democratic society.
 Rights, long ago conceived as great friends of democracy, forever run the risk of eviscerating it.

-Eric Heinze, Professor of Law & Humanities, Queen Mary University of London
+Eric Heinze, Professor of Law and Humanities, Queen Mary University of London

 For media information, contact: